 Fold the chocolate chips into the batter.

-After chilling the dough, scoop about 1 tablespoon per cookie onto a baking sheet.
-Bake the cookies at 350 degrees for 10-12 minutes.
+After chilling the dough, scoop 1 rounded tablespoon per cookie onto a lined baking sheet.
+Bake the cookies at 350 degrees for 10-11 minutes.

-Lastly, remove the cookies from the oven, cool on the pan for about 10 minutes, then transfer to a wire cooling rack.
+Lastly, remove the cookies from the oven, cool on the pan for 5 minutes, then transfer to a wire cooling rack.

 These delicious, low sugar cookies are the perfect treat to satisfy those sugar cravings.
 And collagen is a great source of protein!
 So, not only are you treating yourself, but you're doing your body good!
 These healthy Collagen Chocolate Chip Cookies are sure to be a hit with the whole family.